-- (1) Interview with Mr Sean Downes of the Local Studies Section, Dun Laoghaire Rathdown County Council dlr Lexicon, 30/08/2017. - (2) Heywood, V, "The Celtic Oratory", Genealogical Society of Ireland Journal, Vol. 13 (2012). - (3) The celebrated Renaissance artist, and Dominican, Fra Angelico resorted to similar artifice when he depicted the ubiquitous St. Dominic hovering in the background both at the Annunciation and the Crucifixion in his frescoes in the Museum of San Marco in Florence. - (4) Dominican Sisters, Dun Laoghaire, "A Shrine of Celtic Art, the Oratory of the S.H.
-Dominican Convent, Dun Laoghaire", with introduction by Prof. Etienne Rynne, CJ Fallon, Palmerstown, Dublin 2008. - (5) I wish to acknowledge assistance from MM Nigel Curtin and Sean Downes from the Local Studies Collection, Dun Laoghaire Rathdown Library Service, dlr Lexicon, in preparing this note.
+- (1) Interview with Mr Sean Downes of the Local Studies Section, Dun Laoghaire Rathdown County Council dlr Lexicon, 30/08/2017. - (2) Heywood, V, "The Celtic Oratory", Genealogical Society of Ireland Journal, Vol. 13 (2012). - (3) The celebrated Renaissance artist, and Dominican, Fra Angelico resorted to similar artifice when he depicted the ubiquitous St. Dominic hovering in the background both at the Annunciation and the Crucifixion in his frescoes in the Museum of San Marco in Florence. - (4) UCD art and painting historian Carla Briggs is eloquent in recording the contribution of women artists historically and the impediments put in their way - (5) Dominican Sisters, Dun Laoghaire, "A Shrine of Celtic Art, the Oratory of the S.H.
+Dominican Convent, Dun Laoghaire", with introduction by Prof. Etienne Rynne, CJ Fallon, Palmerstown, Dublin 2008. - (6) I wish to acknowledge assistance from MM Nigel Curtin and Sean Downes from the Local Studies Collection, Dun Laoghaire Rathdown Library Service, dlr Lexicon, in preparing this note.
 The enhanced number of guided tours of the Oratory recently comprised one of over 30 events organised as part of "Summer of Heritage 2017" by Dun Laoghaire Rathdown CoCo, coordinated by James O'Sullivan.